 - Bite Force: 700 PSI

-The Cane Corso is a large, muscular, and powerful dog breed that was originally bred for use as a farm dog to defend livestock from predators such as wolves or jackals.
+The king Corso is a large, muscular, and powerful dog breed that was originally bred for use as a farm dog to defend livestock from predators such as wolves or jackals.
 The origins of the modern-day Canine Corso date back to ancient Rome circa 500 BC when Roman farmers used dogs like these in combat against both other animals and humans.
 The dog was also used in ancient Greece and other Mediterranean countries, but it is unclear whether these dogs were one breed or several different breeds.
 Some people believe that the Cane Corso originated when Roman conquerors brought large mastiff-type dogs back to Italy with them after conquering Kabylia in Algeria in 103BC.

 Others think that these dogs were an indigenous Mediterranean type of dog similar to the ancient Molossus, a large breed used for fighting and as a guardian.
 Whatever their origins, it is clear from artworks going back thousands of years that there have been massive Mastiff-type dogs in Italy since at least Roman times.